esharmony/fusetype/README.md

 - 100% testable
 - has async baked in

-For now as I put together some more docs you can view the simple counter example [here](https://github.com/esharmony/fusetype-counter/tree/41952b5af8baefcebb7bde91ce0c8f9e3d2697dc):
+For now as I put together some more docs you can view the simple counter example [here](https://github.com/esharmony/fusetype-counter/tree/41952b5af8baefcebb7bde91ce0c8f9e3d2697dc)

+To install either:

+- npm i fusetype
+- yarn add fusetype